Table of Contents

 HR leaders say that cover letters speak a lot on behalf of the candidates.
 It is a perfect way to visualize the motivation behind applying for the job.
 It is also a platform for the candidate to show their creativity and ability to think out-of-the-box.
 Use the cover letter to talk about the backstory why you admire the company or what makes you apply for a particular job.

 Some candidates also prefer to talk about hobbies or interesting projects that they might have done which is not otherwise mentioned in their resume.
-A cover letter might work like a charm if you know how to sell yourself perfectly especially for a job role where you might be a misfit.
+A covering letter might work like a charm if you know how to sell yourself perfectly especially for a job role where you might be a misfit.

 For example, a seasoned professional used the cover letter to put forward her justification for a job that was meant for entry-level.
 She mentioned how she is preferring to choose comfort and easy commute over high salary given that she is a new mom.

 This is just an example on how you can use the cover letter to turn things in your favour.

 Whether it is your dream job, flexibility, unique challenges that the job offer, or if you think you are a good culture fit for the organization, don’t shy away from talking about it in your cover letter.